HYDRA-TERMUX/Cypher-Phish/README.md

 Cypher Phish supports optional Telegram notifications for awareness campaign monitoring.

 ## Setup Overview
+> [!IMPORTANT]

-1. Create a Telegram bot using BotFather
+> 1. Create a Telegram bot using BotFather
-2. Obtain the bot token
+> 2. Obtain the bot token
-3. Start a conversation with the bot
+> 3. Start a conversation with the bot
-4. Add the token during setup
+> 4. Add the token during setup

 The framework stores configuration locally for future sessions.